Sanjith-Shan/Sanjith-Shan/README.md

 # 👋 About Me

 Hey!
-I'm Sanjith, a **Math-Computer Science major** at **UC San Diego** with a minor in **Data Science**.
+I'm Sanjith, a **Math-CS major** at **UCSD** with a minor in **DS**.

 I'm passionate about taking ideas from **concept to deployment** and creating **full-stack applications** that users actually want to use.
 Outside of software development, I'm interested in **neurotechnology and brain-computer interfaces** as a personal passion.
-I love exploring how we can bridge the gap between human cognition and technology through BCI research.

 I bring strong technical skills across the full stack, from designing responsive frontends with **React and TypeScript** to architecting scalable backends with **FastAPI and Docker**.
-I've **led teams, raised sponsorships**, and shipped products that have reached **hundreds of users**.
 Whether I'm optimizing **WebSocket connections** for real-time AI applications or training custom **ML models**, I'm always focused on building systems that are both technically robust and genuinely useful.

-## 🚀 Current Projects
+## 🚀 Current Projects:

-🛒 **AgentFBA** – Agentic market research platform for Amazon sellers analyzing 500M+ products through natural language queries, algorithmic opportunity scoring, and cluster visualization.
-Built with React, TypeScript, FastAPI, D3.js, and deployed on AWS.
+🛒 **AgentFBA** – Agentic market research platform for Amazon sellers

-🩺 **Iatric** – Real-time AI medical assistant that transcribes doctor-patient conversations and verifies medical claims against research papers.
-Features live audio streaming, custom NLP pipeline, and patient data anonymization.
+🩺 **Iatric** – Real-time AI medical-checkup assistant

-📚 **TalkTutor** – Conversational AI tutoring platform using OpenAI Realtime API for voice-based Socratic learning with bidirectional audio streaming and low-latency responses.
+📚 **TalkTutor** – Conversational AI tutoring platform

-## 💼 Experience
+## 💼 Experience:

 **Current:**
 🧠 Software Developer @ TNT Neurotech